 - Mohs Scale of Science Fiction Hardness: Somewhere between type 4 and type 5.

 - Starts out as a pretty hard type 5.
 The technology on the research station could all conceivably exist based on our current technology, and the depiction of Mars is based on what modern science tells us about the planet.
-LEVi might stretch the limits of what we know our current tech can do, depending on how advanced his AI was, but that's about it.
+LEVi might stretch the limits of what we know our current tech can do, depending on how advanced his AI was, (although his levitation capability is unexplained) that's about it.
 In some respects, this remains the case; the temperature, atmosphere and water in the cavern are subsequently attributed to geothermal vents, for example, so the jury's still out on this one.

 - Then life and the survivor of an ancient advanced civilization is discovered beneath the surface.
 The existence of the advanced aliens and their Organic Technology (which can keep them in stasis for billions of years, and allow Mike to breath their atmosphere, among other things) could push the comic into One Big Lie territory